Crete, the biggest island in Greece, and it’s such a wonderful place that it has something for every visitor.

-There’s no better way than complement your visit to the Archaeological Palace of Knossos than heading to Heraklion’s Archaeological Museum just before or right after checking the Minoan Palace.
+The best way to complement your visit to the Archaeological Palace of Knossos is to head to Heraklion’s Archaeological Museum just before or right after checking the Minoan Palace.

 Among the most important museums in Europe, the Archaeological Museum of Heraklion is hosted in a former Venetian-Franciscan friary that suffered severe damage during an earthquake in 1865.

 A day at the museums will put on display over 5500 years of Crete’s history since about the year 7000 BC (Neolithic period) until the Roman times on the island (about 200 AD).

 There are impressive objects found in some of Crete’s different Minoan Palaces (Malia, Faistos, and Zakros, other than Knossos), including jewellery, pottery, weapons, and curious objects such as ancient board games, erotic figurines, and personal objects.

-The most famous and impressive object hosted in the museum is the Disc of Phaistos, a very small clay disc not bigger than 15 cm in diameter, with symbols carved on both sides, which still remains one of the best-known mysteries of archaeology and ancient civilizations.
+The most famous object in the museum is the Disc of Phaistos, a very small clay disc not bigger than 15 cm in diameter, with symbols carved on both sides, which still remains one of the best-known mysteries of archaeology and ancient civilizations.

-23. Check the Top Attractions of the Capital of Crete
+23. Check the Top Attractions in the Capital of Crete